ChaudhariUtkarsh/ChaudhariUtkarsh-Project_FORESIGHT_Demand_Inventory_Intelligence/README.md

 The notebook is used for exploratory data analysis and investigation of demand and inventory patterns.

-The Zidio D2 requirement includes data-quality findings, seasonality, trend, top movers, dead stock and business-relevant insights.

 ---

-# 27. Source Code Modules
+# 28. Source Code Modules

-The `src/` directory contains the main data science workflow.

 ### `pipeline.py`